0x2cee672b9d/0x2cee672b9d.github.io/reads/open_letter_raw.md

 So perhaps nothing can be done.
 We should just bend over and enjoy it.
 Do you, dear open-minded progressive (or other UR reader), have any suggestions?

 1. See “Completing the Groundwork of a Feudal Hierarchy of Sovereign Corporations” and “Evolving a Feudal Stack of Sovereign Corporations” for more on this sort of bottom-up neo-feudal design.
-Ch.
-1
-Ch.
-2
-Ch.
-3
-Ch.
-4
-Ch.
-5
-Ch.
-6
-Ch.
-7
-Ch.
-8
-Ch.
-9
-Ch.
-X
-Ch.
-XI
-Ch.
-XII
-Ch.
-XIII
-Ch.
-XIV
-« previousnext »
-UNQUALIFIED RESERVATIONS.
-Copyright © 2007–2016 by Mencius Moldbug.

-UR

-AN OPEN LETTER TO OPEN-MINDED PROGRESSIVES
-Support Mencius Moldbug by purchasing the Kindle eBook.

-An Open Letter to Open-Minded Progressives
-AN OPEN LETTER TO OPEN-MINDED PROGRESSIVES
-CHAPTER XIII: TACTICS AND STRUCTURES OF ANY PROSPECTIVE RESTORATION MENCIUS MOLDBUG · JULY 10, 2008
+## CHAPTER XIII: TACTICS AND STRUCTURES OF ANY PROSPECTIVE RESTORATION
-Ch.
-1
-Ch.
-2
-Ch.
-3
-Ch.
-4
-Ch.
-5
-Ch.
-6
-Ch.
-7
-Ch.
-8
-Ch.
-9
-Ch.
-X
-Ch.
-XI
-Ch.
-XII
-Ch.
-XIII
-Ch.
-XIV
+MENCIUS MOLDBUG · JULY 10, 2008

 Dear open-minded progressive, I’ve been holding out on this one way too long.
 What is to be done?
 Let’s try and actually answer the question this time.

 To be precise: by what procedures might a 20th-century liberal democracy be converted, safely, permanently and with reasonable continuity of administration, into a sovereign corporation that can be trusted to deliver secure, reliable and effective government?
 If you, dear open-minded progressive, chose to agree with me that this is actually a good idea, how might we go about trying to make it happen?